quinn-rs/quinn/README.md

 ## Development

-The quinn-proto test suite uses simulated IO for reproducibility and to avoid long sleeps in certain timing-sensitive tests.
+The quinn-proto test suite uses simulated IO for reproducibility and to avoid long periods of sleep in certain timing-sensitive tests.
 If the `SSLKEYLOGFILE` environment variable is set, the tests will emit UDP packets for inspection using external protocol analyzers like Wireshark, and NSS-compatible key logs for the client side of each connection will be written to the path specified in